The New TikTok ‘Benadryl Challenge' is Being Blamed for a Teenage Girl’s Death—Here's Why It's So Dangerous

 The girl's death follows a report of three Texas teens who were hospitalized in May after overdosing on the allergy medicine.
 In a report published July 14, doctors at Cook Children’s Health Care System in Fort Worth warned parents of the darker side of the social media platform.
 All three teens told medical staff they got the idea after watching videos on TikTok saying they could get high and hallucinate if they took a dozen or more Benadryl tablets.

 The hospital told the story of one patient, a 14-year-old named Rebekah, who overdosed on the drug after taking 14 Benadryl tablets in the middle of the night on Memorial Day.
 “It was scary.
 She had fractured sentences, hallucinations.
 Her resting heart rate was 199,” Katie, Rebekah's mother told Checkup.
 “We rushed her to the local ER and they decided to transport her to Cook Children’s.”

 Rebekah was hospitalized after some troubling electrocardiogram (EKG) test results, but luckily, her heart rate returned to normal overnight.
 She’s not expected to suffer any long-term health issues from her overdose.

-While Benadryl seems like an innocent-enough drug, it can cause health issues if it’s abused, Gina Posner, MD, a board-certified pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California, tells Health.
-“It’s fine in small doses but taking large doses is a bad idea,” she says.
+While Benadryl seems like an innocent-enough drug, it can cause health issues if it’s abused, Gina Posner, MD, a board-certified pediatrician at MemorialCare Orange Coast Medical Center in Fountain Valley, California, told Health.
+“It’s fine in small doses but taking large doses is a bad idea,” she said.
 Here’s what you need to know about how Benadryl—especially taking too much of the drug—can impact the body.